 Significant European cooperation

 The mission is an example of international scientific collaboration with significant German participation.
-Key components such as the instrument and the Visible Instrument (VIS) were developed in collaboration with renowned German institutes such as the Max Planck Institutes and universities.
+Key components such as the instrument and the Visible Instrument () were developed in collaboration with renowned German institutes such as the Max Planck Institutes and universities.
 These institutions contribute significantly to data analysis and software development.